Spanish full-back Alberto Moreno capped a rapid ascent to the heights of European football by joining Liverpool in August 2014.

-It was in continental competition where Sevilla particularly thrived, however; Maribor, Real Betis, Porto and Valencia were successively seen off in the Europa League knockout stages to set up a final clash with new teammate Lazar Markovic's Benfica.
+It was in continental competition where Sevilla particularly thrived, however; Maribor, Real Betis, Porto and Valencia were successively seen off in the Europa League knockout stages to set up a final clash with Benfica, which Sevilla won on penalties.

 Spain coach Vicente del Bosque had taken note and Alberto was named in his country's provisional squad for the World Cup in Brazil, although he was later cut from the final selection before a dismal campaign for the reigning champions.

-Another man who had been tracking Moreno's progression was Rodgers, who finally captured the left-back shortly ahead of the 2014-15 season kicking off, adding another highly talented player to develop in his burgeoning Liverpool squad.
+Another man who had been tracking Moreno's progression was Brendan Rodgers, who finally captured the left-back shortly ahead of the 2014-15 season kicking off.

 The Spaniard was handed a first appearance for the Reds at Manchester City in August 2014 and, six days later, capped a 3-0 victory at Tottenham Hotspur with a sensational solo run and blasted finish.
 He ended the campaign with 41 appearances to his name in all competitions.